-Need to incorporate a business and prefer to have a professional service handle the paperwork for you?
+Need to incorporate a business and prefer to have a professional service handle the paperwork?
 LegalZoom is one of several companies that can get the job done.

 In this review, we’ll talk about the important details you need to know before choosing their service.
-Alternatively, you can check out our comparison guide of the top online incorporation services.
+Alternatively, you can check out our comparison guide of the top incorporation services or top LLC services.

 Why LegalZoom Scored 6/10